-There are two key regimes introduced by the Act - a mandatory notification regime for certain key sensitive sectors where there is a 'trigger event'; and a voluntary notification regime, where there is a risk to national security and, again, where there is a trigger event.
-In addition, there is an overarching right of the Chancellor of the Duchy of Lancaster (CDL) to 'call-in' transactions, where required.
+There are two key parts to the compliance requirements - a mandatory notification regime for certain key sensitive sectors where there is a 'trigger event'; and a voluntary notification regime, where there is a risk to national security and, again, where there is a trigger event.
+Overriding these is the right of the Secretary of State to 'call-in' transactions, where required.
 To understand how this applies to transactions and investments, we need to consider these three elements in more detail.